moshen/jekyll-asset_bundler/README.md

 ### bundle_name:

-Overwrites bundle name.
+Overrides bundle name.
 When false, MD5 hash of the content is used instead.

-Default: `false`
+Default: `false`.

 ### markup_templates: